15 Amazing Things to Do In New Hampshire in Winter

 Cozy up in a New Hampshire Cabin

 There are some many adorable cabins all around New Hampshire, so you’ve got your pick of great spots to stay in during your winter trip to New Hampshire.
-Is there anything cozier than staying in a gorgeous cabin with a fire crackling inside while the snowflakes swirl around outside the window?
-Nope, probably not.

 Hop into a horse drawn sleigh

-It can be the perfect romantic New Hampshire winter escape or a fun afternoon family adventure to be pulled through the snow adorned paths on a horse drawn sleigh ride.
-Charmingfare Farm has options for both as you cuddle up under a blanket and let yourselves be led by the clop-clop of the horses’ hooves.
-Why watch a Hallmark movie, when you could star in your own?
+It can either be the perfect romantic New Hampshire winter escape or a fun afternoon family adventure to be pulled through the snow adorned paths on a horse drawn sleigh ride.

 Give dog sledding a try